eafflu/runtime/README.md

 causes Halle to gain *integrity* or lose damage

-Try adding that code to your `onPlayerCollision` function with a couple different numbers and see what happens.
+Try calling the `changeIntegrity()` function on the `game` object in your `onPlayerCollision` function with a couple different arguments and see what happens.

 ## onProjectileCollision

 The `onProjectileCollision` property works much like `onPlayerCollision` but instead the function is called whenever Halle successfully shoots the game item.

-Write some code that prints out "Halle has hit the enemy" whenever Halle shoots the enemy.
-Once this is done, you should be able to open the JavaScript console and see the message whenever you shoot the enemy.
+Write some code that prints out "Halle has hit the enemy" whenever Halle shoots an enemy.
+Once this is done, you should be able to open the JavaScript console and see the message whenever you shoot an enemy.

 The `game.increaseScore()` function lets you change the score of the game.
 Add this code to the function you just wrote

 `game.increaseScore(100);`

-You should see your score increase when Halle shoots the enemy.
+You should see your score increase when Halle shoots an enemy.

 ## Behaviors